ravn/streamtuples/README.md

 1. `git checkout master`
 1. `git push --tags && git push`

-If any fails, clean and start over (possibly by discarding this clone and creating a new one).
+*If anything fails, clean and start over* (possibly by discarding this clone and creating a new one).
 ONLY push when everything is in perfect order!

-Note this is different from the typical way of doing this, because I want to have better control of the deploy process.
+Note this is different from the typical way of doing this, because I want to have better control of the actual deploy process.
 Maven is badly overengineered there.

 Only the library itself is intended to go to Maven Central.
 It